-This is included by the Enterprise as a requirement of acceptance and cannot be changed or removed from the application forms.
+This is included by the Enterprise as a requirement of acceptance and cannot be changed, bypassed or removed from the application forms.

-Application submission will be rejected by the system if applicant does not accept the waiver terms.
+Application submission will be rejected by the system if the applicant does not accept the waiver terms.

 Applicants must attest to being 18 years of age or older as presented in the custom field “Are you age 18 or older?”

-This is included by the Enterprise as a requirement of acceptance and cannot be changed or removed from the application forms.
+This is included by the Enterprise as a requirement of acceptance and cannot be changed, bypassed or removed from the application forms.

 Application submission will be rejected by the system if applicant does not attest to being age 18+